falkodev/apos-nuxt-demo/README.md

 const aposUser = await this.$axios.$get('/modules/apostrophe-users/user', {})
 ```

-This backend custom route receives a request with a bearer token (generated when the user send his credentials).
+This backend custom route receives a request with a bearer token (generated when the user sends his credentials).
 Apostrophe recognizes it is a legitimate request because it compares this token to the tokens kept in its database.
 Then, it sends back the `_id` of the current user.
 This way, later, when the user will order, it will be identified by its ID.

 To order food, we need a dedicated module.
 Create a new folder under `backend/lib/modules` and name it `orders`.
 Create an `index.js` file in it with this content: